 Nerdy Birdy Tweets, by Aaron Reynolds and illustrated by Matt Davies: If you refrain from making a nasty comment to a classmate in person, is it ok to post that comment online instead?
 This is one of the awesome questions sparked by Nerdy Birdy Tweets.
 Reynolds and Davies have given us the perfect book to start a conversation about what it means to be a responsible and respectful internet user, particularly when it comes to social media.
 I fell in love with this story instantly and believe it should be required reading for students of all ages.
 For our full review of Nerdy Birdy Tweets, click here!

-Media Literacy Skills
+Teaching Media Literacy Skills

 But I Read it on the Internet!, by Toni Buzzeo and illustrated by Sachiko Yoshikawa: Did George Washington really have wooden teeth?
 Carmen thinks that if she read it on the internet, it must be true.
 But her classmate George believes that books are the only tools you can truly use when researching.
 What to do?
 Their trusty librarian saves the day, teaching them how to evaluate, analyze and cite sources online.
 We love the “Website Evaluation Gizmo” the book provides, as well as the way this story teaches children how to go about determining the legitimacy of websites.
-This is an excellent story for every home and classroom, and it makes a great book to use in a discussion of determining whether information found online is “real” or “fake.”
+This is an excellent story for teaching media literacy in every home and classroom, and it makes a great book to use in a discussion of determining whether information found online is “real” or “fake.”

 Making “Friends” on the Internet - Online Safety